 Japan wasn't always as peaceful as it is now.
-In olden times, feudal lords, called daimyo in Japanese, had to protect their territory against enemy invaders and built strong fortresses, magnificient castles, and high defense walls.
-Let's take a look at the history and characteristics of these defenses!
+In olden times, feudal lords, called daimyo, protected their territory against enemy invaders by building strong fortresses, magnificent castles, and high defense walls.
+Let's take a look at the history and characteristics of these defenses.

 The Characteristics of Japanese Castles

 Japanese castle walls were constructed to encompass castles and towns.
 This was done to protect the territory and lives of the samurai class.